robert-hh/Micropython-Editor/README.md

 - Moved main into a function with some optional parameters
 - Added an optional status line and single line prompts for QUIT, SAVE, FIND, REPLACE, GOTO, and Toggles.
   The status line can be turned (almost) off for slow connections.
+- Support of the basic mouse functions scrolling up/down and setting the cursor.

 The editor assumes a VT100 terminal.
 It works in Insert mode.
 Cursor Keys, Home, End, PgUp, PgDn, Del and Backspace work as you would expect.
 The additional functions like FIND etc. are available with Ctrl-Keys.
 On reading files, tab characters are expanded to spaces with a tab size of 8, and trailing white space on a line will be discarded.
 It will not restored when the file is written.